-Sri Lanka is a tropical island nation which boasts an abundance fresh fruits, vegetables, herbs, spices, and grains making it one of the best destinations for vegans.
-Due to historical events such as the Maritime Silk Road and colonisation by Europeans, the Sri Lankan cuisine of today features influences from Portuguese, Moor, Native American, Dutch, Spanish, English, Malay, Indonesian, Indian, and other South Asian and Southeast Asian cuisines.
-Despite these influences, the Sri Lankan cuisine takes a unique spin on dishes resulting in a plethora of foods that taste noticeably different from that of their influencers.
+Sri Lanka is a tropical island nation that boasts an abundance of fresh fruits, vegetables, herbs, spices, and grains making it one of the best destinations for vegans.
+Due to historical events such as the Maritime Silk Road and colonization by Europeans, the Sri Lankan cuisine of today features influences from Portuguese, Moor, Native American, Dutch, Spanish, English, Malay, Indonesian, Indian, and other South Asian and Southeast Asian cuisines.
+Despite these influences, Sri Lankan cuisine takes a unique spin on dishes resulting in a plethora of foods that taste noticeably different from that of their influencers.

 The Culinary Keystone

 Rice is one of the most important vessels used to carry the distinct and prominent flavours of Sri Lankan food.